seriva/vm-cluster/README.md

     :name => "Kubernetes Master", # Name of the machine.
     :hostname => "kmaster", # Hostname this VM will get on the network.
     :memory => 2048, # Ammount of memory this VM will have.
-    :cpus => 2 # HYPER-V ONLY - Number of CPU cores this VM will have.
+    :cpus => 2 # Number of CPU cores this VM will have.
   },
   {
     :name => "Kubernetes Node 1", # Name of the machine.
     :hostname => "knode1", # Hostname this VM will get on the network.
     :memory => 2048, # Ammount of memory this VM will have.
-    :cpus => 2 # HYPER-V ONLY - Number of CPU cores this VM will have.
+    :cpus => 2 # Number of CPU cores this VM will have.
   },
   {
     :name => "Kubernetes Node 2", # Name of the machine.
     :hostname => "knode2", # Hostname this VM will get on the network.
     :memory => 2048, # Ammount of memory this VM will have.
-    :cpus => 2 # HYPER-V ONLY - Number of CPU cores this VM will have.
+    :cpus => 2 # Number of CPU cores this VM will have.
   }
 ]
 ```